 As part of the cost of full participation in the educational experience of the college classroom, full-time students should expect to pay approximately \$900.00 per year for essential textbooks and supplies.
-The Lakeland Campus Shop offers textbook resale services as well as the sale of books and supplies.
+The Lakeland Campus Shop offers the sale of books and supplies as well as textbook rental (for some courses) and textbook resale services.